SolaceDev/solace-dev-codelabs/markdown/retail-dev-workshop/retail-dev-workshop.md

 ![Select Event Portal Designer](img/ep_select_designer.png)

-Then import the previously downloaded Application Domain file by clicking the `Import` button at the top right of the _Designer_ and importing the file.
+Then import the previously downloaded Application Domain file by right clicking on the _Designer_ canvas like in the screenshot below.

 ![Event Portal Click Import](img/ep_click_import.png)